-There is so much Los Angeles has to offer — like belting out your favorite song at a concert, cheering on your favorite sports team from the stands, or mingling over a drink at a beach bar.
-While not everything is back up, restaurants and businesses are slowly opening up again.
-There are some things you can safely do to make the most out of your California travel .
+There are tons of things to experience in Los Angeles, like belting out your all-time favorite song at a concert, cheering on your favorite sports team from the stands, or mingling with locals over a drink at a beach bar.
+And since it has been over a year since the pandemic started, restaurants and businesses have sprung up again but with certain restrictions.
+There are some things you can safely do to make the most out of your California travel.
 The CDC has updated vaccine guidelines for Americans so if you’re planning a trip to California, here are the best places to visit in LA.

 Best Location: The LINE LA

 The LINE LA is located in the heart of Koreatown where decades of Korean, Latino, and American heritage converge (authentic Mexican blankets and Korean snacks can be found in the rooms).
 Originally built in 1964 and once home to journalist and author Hunter S. Thompson, the LINE LA embraces its mid-century design and heritage, and celebrates the culturally rich neighborhood it’s tucked into.
 Since the hotel’s opening in 2013, it has become a destination for urban explorers and creatives.
 The LINE LA also gives back to the community and has partnered with philanthropic organizations like Alexandria House, a resource for women and children without housing, Spacemakers for queer and trans people of color, and World Central Kitchen for communities in crisis.